Beraliv/beraliv.dev/packages/blog2/src/content/2021-06-16-append-to-object.md

 ---
-title: Append to Object in TypeScript
+title: Append to Object
 date: "2021-06-16"
 description: We have spread on objects in JavaScript so we can add value by the specified key, let's find out how to do that in TypeScript.
 labels:
   - typescript
-  - medium
 keywords:
   - typescript
   - challenges
   - appendtoobject
-categories:
-  - typechallenge
-featured: /append-to-object/step1-example-of-use.png
+image: /append-to-object/step1-example-of-use.png
 ---

 ![Example of AppendToObject use](/append-to-object/step1-example-of-use.png)